-Our lobby is open 9:00-5:00.
+Our lobby will be open with adjusted summer hours from 9:00-4:00.
 We also offer virtual appointments.

-Our lobby will be closed all day May 2nd.
+Our lobby will be closed all day July 16 & 30.

 At the UW Career & Internship Center, we are committed to helping all disabled, D/deaf, and neurodivergent-identifying students find satisfying experiential learning opportunities and gainful employment.
 To this end, we’ve compiled a list of resources for you, both on and off campus, which we hope will help answer questions you may have about disclosure, accommodations, your legal rights, and ways your employer can support you.
 This list is by no means exhaustive.